-If you are unsure about your rights and responsibilities under Colorado child custody law, call the experienced family law attorneys at Pickard Law at 303-989-6655.
+If you are unsure about your rights and responsibilities under Colorado child custody law, call the experienced family law attorneys at Pickard Law, P.C., at 303-989-6655.

 If you are subject to court-ordered child support, you may qualify for a downward modification if you experience a notable change in your financial circumstances, such as unemployment.
 In cases where a former spouse earns more income than they did when the original support order was authorized, you may qualify for an upward modification.

 When filing a motion for modification of child support, a judge will either review your motion and schedule a hearing or decide the matter without scheduling a hearing.
 You are allowed representation at your hearing.

 The experienced child custody attorneys at Pickard Law, P.C., can guide you through the process of modifying your current child support agreement when your financial situation (or that of your former spouse) has significantly changed.

 Protecting Property And Assets During A Divorce Proceeding

 The experienced divorce attorneys at Pickard Law, P.C., have represented divorce cases involving high-value assets and other types of wealth and property.
 We work hard on your behalf to secure a fair division of assets in your case.

 Call us today at 303-989-6655 to discuss your case with a family law attorney.